ozaner/ozanerhansha.github.io-OLD/_posts/math/set-theory/00-0-0-relations.md

 ## Empty, Universal, and Identity Relations
-#### Negation
-To denote that a tuple does *not* satisfy a relation, we draw a strikethrough

 #### Empty Relation
-An $n$-ary **empty relation** is a relation whose graph is the empty set.
-That is, any relation of the form:
+An $n$-ary **empty relation** is a relation whose graph is the empty set, i.e. any relation of the form:

 $$E=\left(\prod_{i=1}^nS_i,\emptyset\right)$$

-Thus no element of a Cartesian product satisfies its empty relation:
+Thus no element of a Cartesian product satisfies its corresponding empty relation:

 $$\left(\forall(x_1,x_2,\cdots,x_n)\in\prod_{i=1}^nS_i\right)\neg Ex_1x_2\cdots x_n$$